syahrul-aiman/bluemix-nodejs-java-beanshell/README.md

 # Using it

-- Go to the `http://hostname.mybluemix.net/` or `http://hostname.mybluemix.net/index`
+* Go to the `http://hostname.mybluemix.net/` or `http://hostname.mybluemix.net/index`

-- Fill in the `Java Code` field, for example
+* Fill in the `Java Code` field, for example
 ```java
 System.out.println("HelloWorld");
 ```

-- Click Submit
+* Click Execute

+* Result / Error will be shown below